- Forest Hills

 Forest Hills is one of the best places to live in Queens, as it boasts great public schools, low crime, and excellent public transportation, thanks to its location in central Queens.

-Astoria’s reasonable real estate prices combined with its close proximity to Manhattan have helped make it one of the hottest neighborhoods in Queens, attracting an influx of new residents who appreciate the neighborhood’s residential feel as well as its great location, which provides convenient commutes and easy access to all parts of the city.
+Astoria is one of the best neighborhoods in Queens due to its reasonable real estate prices combined with its close proximity to Manhattan.
+This unique combination has helped make Astoria one of the hottest neighborhoods in Queens, attracting an influx of new residents who appreciate the neighborhood’s residential feel as well as its great location, which provides convenient commutes and easy access to all parts of the city.